breathwork and pranayama - byron bay

 Kapalabhati

-I teach breath sessions to individuals and groups, either in-person in the Byron Bay region or surrounds, or online Australia wide.
-I teach at studios, retreats or at my clinic space in Brunswick Heads.
+I teach breath sessions to individuals and occasionally for groups, either in-person in the Byron Bay region or surrounds, or online Australia wide.
+I have also taught at events, retreats, festivals and my clinic space in Brunswick Heads.

-If you would like to book in for a session, click through to the contact form page and submit an enquiry.
+If you would like to book in for a session, contact me using the contact details listed below.

 Rebirthing Breathwork:

 Known as the father of modern breathwork, Leonard Orr developed Rebirthing Breathwork in the 1970's, his lineage is continued by his wife Elvi Orr.
 The technique is a conscious-connected breath, merging a relaxed inhale and exhale.
 A transformative process to connect the mind, body and spirit.
-Pam discovered rebirthing breathwork via Rebirthing Breathwork Australia, she attended classes in Melbourne and experienced profound energetic, emotional and physical body shifts via 10 personal sessions.
-She completed her training as a Rebirthing Breathwork practitioner and shares this practice with individuals and groups.
+I discovered rebirthing breathwork in Melbourne and experienced profound energetic, emotional and physical body shifts via 10 personal sessions.
+I completed my training as a Rebirthing Breathwork practitioner and I've shared this practice with individuals and groups.
 This powerful practice uncovers and reduces dysfunctional breathing patterns and as breathing patterns shift, so do emotions, stored energy, memories and imprints.
 It creates space to uncover self-limiting beliefs and process and release stored energy, emotions and trauma held within the body.
+With a trauma-educated and nervous system-informed perspective, I have adapted the practice to be gentler on the nervous system while still providing a profound, powerful, and supportive experience.

 Pranayama (yogic breathwork techniques):

 Breathing is fundamental to our health, wellbeing and vitality.
 It is the fastest and most effective way to create change within the nervous system.
-Pam is trained in beginners and advanced pranayama yogic breathing techniques, using a krama (progressions) approach.
-Just like with yoga asana, we can't just fast forward to the advanced level, we must first train in, strengthen and become comfortable with the basics before progressing to more advanced techniques, this supports a more regulated nervous system, increased vitality and life source energy.
-Pam was lucky enough to complete her yoga teacher training with yogi's who specialised in pranayama and she has continued her practice with advanced Iyengar pranayama teachers.
+I am trained in beginners and advanced pranayama yogic breathing techniques, using a krama (progressions) approach.
+Just like with yoga asana, we can't skip forward to the advanced level before first training in, strengthening and become comfortable with the basics.
+This supports a more regulated nervous system, increased vitality and life source energy.
+I completed a yoga teacher training with a strong focus on pranayama and I've continued and developed my practice with advanced Iyengar pranayama teachers.

 33, 22, 11 through the nose and then the mouth (rebirthing)